wjgilmore/dreamfactory-book/docs/README.md

 DreamFactory supports file system-based API generation, meaning you can create REST APIs for AWS S3, SFTP, local file storage, and more.
 In this chapter we'll show you how.

+### [Chapter 13.
+Building Salesforce Applications with DreamFactory (./salesforce.md)

+In this chapter you'll learn how to configure the connector, and then interact with your Salesforce database using the DreamFactory-generated REST API.

 ### [Appendix A. Configuration Parameter Reference](./reference/appendixa.md)

 DreamFactory is packed with features capable of being tweaked via configuration parameters.
 These parameters can be managed as server environment variables or within a `.env` file found in the platform's root directory.
 This appendix defines all available parameters.